nditech/demgames/README.md

    ```

   ### Test localhost app on mobile device
-    To run the localhost app on your mobile you need to be connected with same wifi network, once you are connected you can run following command:
+    To run the localhost app on your mobile you need to be connected with same wifi network and you need to check your inet address.

+  To check you inet address open your terminal and run " $ ifconfig " and check for inet address.

+  Example: inet addr:192.168.1.22

+    inet addr:192.168.1.10

+    Once you are connected you can run following command:
     ```
-    $ HOST=0.0.0.0 npm start
+    $ HOST=<inet addr>:Port Number npm start

     ```